Wine Sommelier Levels and What They Mean

 2. Certified Level: Feel confident working in a wine bar, restaurant, or a wine store.
 Teach your friends and associates, and organize tastings.

-4. Mastery: A level that takes up to 10,000 hours of deliberate practice.
+4. Mastery: Years of disciplined tasting, study, service, and real-world experience.
 You teach pros and push the industry forward.

 In this article, we’ll focus on two popular wine sommelier training programs: Wine & Spirit Education Trust (WSET) and Court of Master Sommeliers (CMS).
-At the bottom, you’ll also see details on the other major programs.
+At the bottom, you’ll also see details on the other major programs, including how Wine Folly courses fit into the mix.

 wset-vs-cms-wine-education-courses-infographic-folly